💸 Retirees Lost 10% of Their Savings in 2022 💸

 The proprietary data featured in this study comes from an online survey commissioned by Clever Real Estate.
 One thousand Americans were surveyed Nov.
 17-18, 2022.
 Each respondent answered up to 21 questions related to their financial situation, retirement preparations, and worries surrounding retirement and financial planning.

 Since 2017, Clever Real Estate has been on a mission to make selling or buying a home easier and more affordable for everyone.
 12 million annual readers rely on Clever's library of educational content and data-driven research to make smarter real estate decisions.
-To date, Clever has helped consumers save more than $82 million on Realtor fees.
+To date, Clever has helped consumers save more than $160 million on real estate fees.
 Clever's research has been featured in The New York Times, Business Insider, Inman, Housing Wire, and many more.

 More Research From Clever